Plan a healthy visit

 - All Mote personnel are advised to wash their hands rigorously and frequently and increase cleaning efforts for their work areas in accordance with CDC guidelines.

 - Guests and Mote personnel will see signs throughout our public and behind-the-scenes areas reminding us all to take CDC-approved steps to prevent the spread of disease.

 - Our gift shop, diner and eco-boat tour management partners will be required to comply with all health-safety measures described for Mote staff above.

-- Transactions at the diner and gift shop will be by credit card (no cash) and hand sanitizer will be used by staff and available to guests with each transaction.
+- At our diner and gift shop, hand sanitizer will be used by staff and available to guests with each transaction.